HotaruCMS/HotaruCMS/content/plugins/categories_widget/readme.txt

 Description
 -----------
-Widget with a list of categories.
+A widget that shows a list of categories.

 Instructions
 ------------